Laure-Milian/nand2tetris/README.md

 ## Overview

-This course objective is to **build a fully functional computer** (to play Tetris on!).
+The intent of this course is to **build a fully functional computer** (to play Tetris on!).

-My motivation to take it was to **gain a deeper understanding of all the layers that constitute a modern computer**.
+My motivation for taking it was to **gain a deeper understanding of all the layers that constitute a modern computer**.

 Before taking this course I developed programs running on a magic and mysterious box.
 Now it's still magic but not that mysterious anymore :slightly_smiling_face:

+It was also a good opportunity to try coding in Python :snake:

 ## Links